Model-Based Beam-Steered Optical Wireless Positioning with Single-LED Single-Photodiode for 3D Localization: System Model and Proposed 3D Localization Method

 \subsubsection{Distance Recovery}

-After direction finding, the LED is aligned with the estimated direction \(\hat{\mathbf{n}}_{d}\) and, for beam-forming symmetry, the receiver is oriented to \(\mathbf{n}_{r}=-\hat{\mathbf{n}}_{d}\).
-Under this beam-steered configuration and using \eqref{eq:hLOS}, \eqref{eq:cosines}, and \eqref{eq:Pr_i}, the received power for this new orientation \((K+1)\), denoted as \(P_{r,K+1}\), obeys:
+After direction finding, the LED is steered to the estimated direction $\hat{\mathbf{n}}_{d}$ so that its beam is directed toward the receiver, and the PD is reoriented to $\mathbf{n}_r = -\hat{\mathbf{n}}_d$ so that it faces the transmitter.
+Under this beam-steered configuration and using \eqref{eq:hLOS}, \eqref{eq:cosines}, and \eqref{eq:Pr_i}, the received optical power at a given time instant for orientation $(K+1)$ obeys:

 where \(C\) is an optical constant calibrated once per hardware set-up: